-In its fiscal year ended March 31, 2021, the Company relocated its principal executive office to Fort Worth, Texas.
+The Company's principal executive office is located in Fort Worth, Texas.
 The Company entered into a lease for approximately 25,000 square feet for its headquarters, which expires in April 2028.
-The Company leases 71 branch offices in 43 states, which range in size from 200 square feet up to 59,000 square feet.
-The lease terms for the branch offices range from monthly to ten years and expire at various dates through 2029.
+The Company leases 67 branch offices in 41 states, which range in size from 200 square feet up to 59,000 square feet.
+The lease terms for the branch offices range from monthly to five years and expire at various dates through 2029.
 In addition to its leased properties, the Company owns a 32,000 square foot building located in Milwaukie, Oregon.
 The Company believes that its facilities are adequate for its current needs and that suitable additional space will be available as required to scale its business.